areeba-imran02/areeba_care/README.md

 ## 13. Text-to-Speech

-Every successful answer is converted to speech using `gTTS` in the selected language (English, Urdu, Roman Urdu, Hindi).
+Every successful answer is converted to speech using `gTTS` in the selected language (English, Urdu, Roman Urdu).
 If speech synthesis fails for any reason, the text answer remains fully visible — audio failures never block the text response.

 ## 14. Safety & Limitations